spakai/command-undo-redo/README.md

 | create group balance                | delete group                                             |     |
 | create owner balance                | delete group balance, delete group                       |     |
 | activate owner subscription         | delete owner balance, delete group balance, delete group |     |

+there are 4 terms associated with the command pattern

+- command
+  Command objects do the transactions above

+- receiver
+  the Volt APIs called by the command objects which then updates the DB.

+- invoker
+  invokes methods of the receiver

+- client
+  This must be the main code that calls the 4 Commands

+`public interface Command {
+  public void execute();
+}
+`